linnando/MIXEmulator/README.md

 an attempt to write data to the memory block that is sent to a device without ensuring that the output operation has completed).

-MIX opportunities that are not supported currently include the &quot;Go&quot; button, floating-point operations and other extensions.
+The terminal device and floating-point operations are not supported currently.

 A working copy of the emulator is available at [http://www.mix-emulator.org](http://www.mix-emulator.org).